Ernesto Cappa: Biography

 From July 1940 to April 1943, after promotion to Brigadier General, he was head of the 2nd Department of the Army General Staff.
 In 1942 he was promoted to Major General, and on 25 May 1943 he assumed command of the 7th Infantry Division "Lupi di Toscana", stationed in southern France.
 On 3 September 1943 the "Lupi di Toscana" Division began its transfer to Italy (west of Rome), which was scheduled to have been completed between the 15 and 20 September.
 In the morning of 8 September, the day the armistice of Cassibile was announced, General Cappa arrived in Rome and went to Monterotondo to receive orders from the Operations Department of the Army General Staff.
 There, the Head of Department advised him to wait in Rome for the Division to gather.
 Nevertheless, on the morning of September 9 Cappa went among the troops of the "Lupi" who had already arrived in the area and, in the total absence of orders from his superiors, he took the initiative to organize the defense in the Santa Severa–Cerveteri–Palo Laziale sectors against German troops that were moving to seize control of the capital.
 From 9 to 11 September he led the resistance against the Germans, which were unable to pass in his area; he repelled an attack of German paratroopers on his divisional headquarters, located in the castle of Palo, and dispersed a German motorized column.
 On 11 September, however, he was ordered to cease resistance as an agreement had been reached for a peaceful takeover of Rome.
 After complying with the orders, ensuring that his troops lay down their arms but without being imprisoned by the Germans, he returned to his native Piedmont, where he refused to join the Italian Social Republic and maintained close contacts with the National Liberation Committee.

 After the war, in 1947 he held the territorial command of Udine and then that of Padua, presiding over the reorganization of Army forces in Veneto and along the new border with Yugoslavia; for his work he was granted honorary citizenship by Gorizia.
 In 1948 he was promoted to lieutenant general and made Secretary General of the Army until 1950, and from 1950 to 1952 he held the post of Chief of Staff of the Italian Army.
-Immediately after his retirement, he was appointed of Prefect of Milan, an office he held from November 20, 1952 to October 25, 1954.
-He died in Cuneo on January 28, 1957.
+Immediately after his retirement, he was appointed of Prefect of Milan, an office he held from 20 November 1952 to 25 October 1954.
+He died in Cuneo on 28 January 1957.